Fslippe/master_project/docs/plan.md

     - Step with wind direction and check if any other points closer than original point.
       - if so check angle between new point and that point and see if it is in the direction of the wind +/- some threshold
       - Problems:
+    - # Step with wind 100km
+      - Check angle with every points.
+      - Only append for those who dont have points more upwind inside a threshold +/-5 degrees

     - Make threshold check between every angle of all points and compare to wind_dir
     - Step with wind direction and check if any other points closer than before.
     - Step one step with wind direction and check if any angle of other points matches up wind wind_direction of new point +/- some threshold.
     - Problems for all
       - Computationally intensive

+#### Reanalysis boundary extraction
+- get all reanalysis points closest to boundary and step with wind from this.

 #### TEST MATRIX
 -- TESTING accuracy metric